 Definition of Ectopic Ureter

 An ectopic ureter is a ureter with an abnormally located ureteral orifice.
-Instead of draining into the bladder, the ureteral orifice is located in the urethra, vagina or in structures of the mesonephric duct (ductus deferens or seminal vesicles).
+Instead of draining into the bladder, the ureteral orifice is located in the urethra, vagina, or mesonephric duct structures (ductus deferens or seminal vesicles).
+EAU guidelines: Paediatric Urology.

 1:2000, more girls than boys.